lh-008/LeagueofLegend-StatAnalysis/README.md

 In our final model, we decided to remove `golddiffat15` and `xpdiffat15` from the feature pool because we felt that they were not adding much to the overall prediction that our model was making.
 In addition to those changes in the features, we added: `kills`, `firstbaron`, `earnedgold`, `damagetochampions`, and `towers`.
 We added these features to our model because we believe that in the grand scheme of predicting the outcome of a match, what matters is which team’s stats stand out more.
 If a team is able to farm a high amount of kills, damage, or gold, they have a greater advantage over their opponent which would weigh the outcome of the match in their favor.
 In addition, if a team is able to destroy more towers or secure the first baron, the team gains extra gold and buffs to their minions, providing an extra advantage.

 Our final model also uses a Random Forest Classifier as opposed to the Decision Tree Classifier that we used in our baseline model.
-The additional features: `kills`, `earnedgold`, 'damagetochampions', and 'towers' are all quantitative, so we used a StandardScaler Transformer to encode these columns.
+The additional features: `kills`, `earnedgold`, `damagetochampions`, and `towers` are all quantitative, so we used a StandardScaler Transformer to encode these columns.
 The feature `firstbaron` was a categorical feature, so we used a OneHotEncoder transformer to encode that column.
 The hyperparameters that we adjusted were: number of estimators (100, 200, 300, 400), max depth (4, 6, 8), and criterion (entropy, gini).
 Using a grid search to find the optimal hyperparameters, we found that the best number of estimators is 100, the best max depth is 8, and the best criterion is gini.

 |           |    False |     True |   accuracy |
 |:----------|---------:|---------:|-----------:|